Exciting Spring Events in Tallahassee

 Springtime Tallahassee

-Held the first weekend in April, Springtime Tallahassee is the area’s free flagship spring event and one of the largest and most celebrated parades in the Southeast.
-Spanning two days, Chris Lane with special guests Walker Montgomery and Temecula Road headlines Friday night’s Music Festival at Kleman Plaza followed by Saturday’s Grand Parade and Jubilee in the Park bringing art, crafts, local cuisine and boutique vendors to downtown Tallahassee.
+Springtime Tallahassee is the area’s free flagship spring event and one of the largest and most celebrated parades in the Southeast.
+Spanning two days, Friday night’s Music Festival at Kleman Plaza features a national act, followed by Saturday’s Grand Parade and Jubilee in the Park bringing art, crafts, local cuisine and boutique vendors to downtown Tallahassee.

 Tallahassee PRIDEFEST is an annual celebration designed to promote peace and understanding among diverse cultures, races, creeds, genders and sexual identities.
-Come to Kleman Plaza, in the heart of downtown Tallahassee, and join us as we celebrate pride!
+Come to Cascades Park, in the heart of downtown Tallahassee, and join us as we celebrate pride!
 Entertainment all afternoon on the main stage, food and vendors throughout the park, a Kids Zone, and more!
 With a family-friendly atmosphere, it’s free and open to everyone!

 LeMoyne Chain of Parks Art Festival